molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 Use separate tools for dyeing.
 Do NOT re-use the same pot you use for cooking.
 I bought a big one at Marshall's at an 80% discount.

 Alum and cream of tartar can be disposed of down the sink safely.
-[18: barbara rochester]
+[18]

 Overheating will cause colors to fade and be ruined.
 Exact recommended heat levels unclear, and I don't have a thermometer anyway.
 I'll just stay below a boil for safety[28].